Search

 When giffgaff asked me to get crafty and upcycle a refurbished phone during Recycle Week I jumped at the chance.
 I’ve been a giffgaff customer for YEARS.
 I can’t even count how long I’ve had that giffgaff SIM in my phone.
 It’s always been the best way for me to run a mobile phone – no contracts and no commitments – and I simply take that SIM out of one old phone and into a new-to-me refurbished phone.
 Easy.

 It got me thinking about how technology is such an expense for many of us and I’m sure that there are ways to reduce that cost while staying sustainable too.
-Here’s why you should consider a refurbished phone the next time you update your tech…
+Here’s why you should choose refurbished tech the next time you update your phone…

 THE COST OF DEPRECIATION